microsoft/vscode-docs/docs/python/python-tutorial.md

 ---
 # Getting Started with Python in VS Code

-In this tutorial, you will use Python 3 to create, run, and debug a Python "Hello World" application in Visual Studio Code, work with virtual environments, and use packages to create plots.
+In this tutorial, you will learn how to use Python 3 in Visual Studio Code to create, run, and debug a Python "Hello World" application, work with virtual environments, use packages, and more!
 By using the [Python extension](https://marketplace.visualstudio.com/items?itemName=ms-python.python), you turn VS Code into a great, lightweight Python editor.

 ## Prerequisites